Kirsten Bodley, Chief Executive Officer, WES

 Mentoring can help women to build the confidence and connections they need, to break down barriers and rise through the ranks, in male dominated industries.

 “A lack of confidence is probably the single biggest factor that holds women back in fields dominated by men,” says Kirsten Bodley, Chief Executive Officer of the Women’s Engineering Society (WES).
-“Having a mentor can really help to build confidence and also provide women with the advice and guidance they need to break down barriers.”
+“Having a mentor can really help to build confidence.
+Mentors provide women with the advice and guidance they need to break down barriers.”

 Mentoring should be widely available